Final Accepted Papers

 - Each reference must specify all authors (no et al.).

-- Authors of all accepted papers will be required to prepare a summary video (in lieu of a lightning talk) and a poster in addition to the regular conference talk.
+- Authors of all accepted papers will be required to have a poster in addition to the regular conference talk.

-The committee will make every effort to judge each submitted paper on its own merits.
+The committee will make every effort to fairly judge each submitted paper on its own merits.
 There will be no target acceptance rate.
-We expect to accept a wide range of papers with appropriate expectations for evaluation– while papers that build on significant past work with strong evaluations are valuable, papers that open new areas with less rigorous evaluation are equally welcome and especially encouraged.
+We expect to accept a wide range of papers with appropriate expectations for evaluation.
+Papers that build on significant past work with strong evaluations are valuable, We encourage you to consider the SIGPLAN empirical evaluation guidelines for the evaluation of the ideas in your paper; we expect reviewers to employ these guidelines for their reviews.
+At the same time, papers that open new areas with less rigorous evaluation are equally welcome and especially encouraged.
 Given the wide range of topics covered by ASPLOS, every effort will be made to find expert reviewers.

-This year, ASPLOS will be piloting the submission of Evaluation Artifacts.
-Although encouraged, Evaluation Artifact submission is not required nor will it be used for deciding paper acceptance into ASPLOS 2020.
+ASPLOS’21 will also feature Artifact Evaluation for accepted papers.
+Although encouraged, Artifact Evaluation submission is not required, nor will it be used as a condition for paper acceptance into ASPLOS 2021.
 Reviewers will not have visibility into the availability of such artifacts.
 We request that authors do not refer to them in their paper submissions.

-Papers must be submitted in printable PDF format and should contain a maximum of 11 pages of single-spaced two-column text, including any appendixes, but not including references.
+Papers must be submitted in printable PDF format and should contain a maximum of 10 pages of single-spaced two-column text, not including references.
 You may include any number of pages for references, but see below for more instructions.
-If you are using LATEX to typeset your paper, then we suggest that you use the template here: LATEX Template.
-(This sample PDF was prepared with that template.)
-If you are using a different software package to typeset your paper, then please adhere to the guidelines given in Table 1.
+You may optionally submit an anonymous appendix as a separate PDF that is a maximum of 2 pages in length.
+If you are using LaTeX to typeset your paper, we suggest that you use this template.
+If you use a different software package to typeset your paper, please adhere to the guidelines given in the table below.

 |Paper size||US Letter 8.5in x 11in|